-- Students must be prepared to show valid NHTI student ID when requested by NHTI Security, NHTI Library staff or other NHTI staff.
+- Library patrons must be prepared to show valid NHTI ID when requested by NHTI Security, NHTI Library staff or other NHTI staff.
 See also: NHTI Library Policy for Visitors and Community Members.

 - Library computers are for use by NHTI students, faculty and staff only.

 - The Library and Instructional lab are study and learning environments in a teaching Library, please expect some noise.
 Please contact staff for availability of quiet study space.
 Please be considerate of other students' rights by being quiet.
-Patrons are asked to silence cell phones throughout the Library - conversations should be taken out of the Library.
+Patrons are asked to silence cell phones throughout the Library - conversations are to be taken out of the Library.

 - Beverages in covered containers are allowed.
 Please report spills to Library staff.
 Dispose of waste properly.

 - Do not place books or personal belongings on any printer, monitor, or computer equipment.
 This can interfere with hardware operation and/or inhibit proper cooling functions for the equipment.

 - Students are responsible for cleaning up any area they use-this includes discarding scrap paper or printouts in their proper recycling or trash receptacle.

-- Loading or installation of any software/programs/games on hard drive is prohibited.
+- Loading or installation of any software/programs/games on a hard drive is prohibited.
 In addition, any alteration of system settings or configuration is prohibited.
 High network traffic may result in temporary prohibitions including, but not limited to, gaming, instant messaging, and email.

 - The display or transmission of threatening, obscene, or harassing materials is prohibited.
 Failure to adhere to this policy will result in removal from the Library and loss of library privileges.

 - The connection of outside equipment to NHTI computer equipment is prohibited unless specific authorization is granted by NHTI faculty or staff.

-- Printing is through the student Papercut account.
-Copies are 10 cents per page; color copies are available at $1.00 per page; and, scanning is free of charge.
+- Printing is through the student Papercut account at 10 cents per page; color copies are available at $1.00 per page; and, scanning is free of charge.

 - Additional rules may apply in particular labs.